Preparing to study Law

 In additional to the online versions of the newspapers mentioned above the following websites may be useful and gateways to additional information:

-- Law: a student guide has interesting articles about what to expect at law school.
-Here's their section of legal articles.
+- Law: a student guide from the Guardian has several articles about what to expect at law school.

 - The Student Lawyer is a free online resource written by law students and practising professions that brings together legal news and articles in an accessible format for future lawyers at all levels.